Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Search/Find address/README.md

 ## How to use the sample

 For simplicity, the sample comes loaded with a set of suggested addresses.
 Choose an address from the suggestions or submit your own address to show its location on the map in a callout.
-Tap the pin to display the address on the map
+Tap the pin to display the address on the map.

 ![Find address sample](find-address.png)